Giving Day

 I’ve been playing football since I was seven years old, when my dad encouraged me to follow in his footsteps.
 At first, I just wanted to try it, but over time it grew into a real passion.
 Football has been a part of my life ever since, shaping who I am as a person and athlete.

-High School: Information Technology High School
+High School: Elmwood Park Memorial High School

 Bio: